 Project Loan.
-A type of foreign loan obtained to finance a specific project or program or activity/ies.
-Project loan refers to a type of foreign loan intended to finance specific development projects, programs, or activities of the national government or its instrumentalities.
+A type of foreign loan intended to finance specific development projects, programs, or activities of the national government or its instrumentalities.

 Proceeds from the loan require budgetary appropriations cover and are released for eligible project expenditures following a schedule of disbursement.
-The mechanism for release or disbursement of loan varies depending on the method of disbursement applied and negotiated between the Borrower and the Development Partner/Lender.
+The mechanism for release or disbursement of loan varies depending on the method of disbursement applied and negotiated between the Borrower and the Development Partner/ Lender.

 Projection.
-Data which approximates future event, derived from statistics/econometric tool.
+Data which approximates future event, derived from statistics/ econometric tool.

 Property Taxes or Taxes on Property.
 Taxes on the ownership of wealth or immovable properties levied at a regular interval and on transfer of real or personal properties.
 Public Debt.
 Includes the total indebtedness of the NG, LGUs and government corporations or financial institutions from industries, corporations or financial institutions, whether private or government, foreign or domestic, which are fully supported and guaranteed by the NG.

 Public Expenditure Management (PEM).
+A

-A budgeting approach oriented towards achieving socially desired outcomes.
-It focuses on outcomes and sees expenditures as a means to produce outputs which are needed to achieve highlights desired outcomes, importance of having the right processes, i.e., those that lead to desired outcomes; and balances autonomy/flexibility that must necessarily be given to line agencies, for them to produce the outputs needed to achieve the desired outcomes, and the corresponding accountability of the agencies for producing those outputs.
+budgeting approach oriented towards achieving socially desired outcomes.
+It focuses on outcomes and sees expenditures as a means to produce outputs which are needed to achieve desired outcomes, highlights the importance of having the right processes, i.e., those that lead to desired outcomes; and balances autonomy/flexibility that must necessarily be given to line agencies, for them to produce the outputs needed to achieve the desired outcomes, and the corresponding accountability of the agencies for producing those outputs.